vlang/v/doc/docs.md

 }
 ```

 If you want an `if` to be evaluated at compile time it must be prefixed with a `$` sign.
-Right now it can only be used to detect
+Right now it can be used to detect
-an OS or a `-debug` compilation option.
+an OS, compiler, platform or a `-debug` compilation option.
+You can find the full list of supported values [here](https://github.com/vlang/v/blob/master/vlib/v/checker/checker.v#L19-L27).

 ## Compile time pseudo variables